 The Canon EOS 5D Mark IV is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in August 2016 and is equipped with a full frame sensor.
 It offers a resolution of 30.1 megapixel.

-The Canon 5D Mark IV has a Camera Elo of 3003.
+Is the Canon 5D Mark IV a good camera?
+The 5D Mark IV has a Camera Elo of 2994.
 This very strong rating puts it among the elite group of camera grand masters.
 The 5D Mark IV ranks among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the 5D Mark IV falls among the top 30 percent.
+In terms of its sensor size category (full frame cameras), the 5D Mark IV ranks among the top 20 percent.

 |Canon 5D Mark IV|

 |7 shutter flaps per second|

 |151 x 116 x 76 mm, 890 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The side-by-side display below illustrates the physical size of the Canon 5D Mark IV vis-à-vis a credit card.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.